 Thanksgiving is almost here (yay!), so it’s the perfect time to count our blessings.

 No matter our station in life, we have many things to be grateful for.

-Considering the extensive benefits of being thankful, you may want to consider instituting a gratitude practice year-round!
+Considering the extensive advantages, you may want to consider instituting a gratitude practice year-round!